elyock/r4mraa/README.md

 # r4mraa
-Code from R for Marketing Research and Analytics
+Exercise answers for "R for Marketing Research and Analytics".